DanielMistrik/Intro2Blockchain/_sources/chapters/baad/text.md

 trees in depth we need to understand their basic architecture and some key terminology.
 Trees work much like linked lists in that they are composed of nodes pointing to other nodes.
 But in the case of trees multiple nodes, the *children* can point to the same node, the *parent*.
+Nodes that have no children are called *leaves*.
 If we plot this relationship it looks like a tree, hence the name.
 Binary trees are trees where every parent can have at most 2 children, this means a node can be pointed to by a maximum of two other nodes.
 :::